 Even though the hike was pretty smooth thanks to Reko’s excellent navigation skill, the unexpected challenge when we reached Cosmic Ashtray was the chilly wind.
 Before the trip even started, none of us expected it to be like that.
 Posing was difficult as Judy had to constantly fight against the wind and cold.
 Easy to understand, she had the least layer and more skin exposed to wind.
 Good job Judy for holding it long enough for me to finish the shots.

 3rd day – road to Peek-A-Boo Gulch and back home. engagement pictures

 On the 3rd day to Peek-A-Boo Gulch, the hike was much shorter, both in time and distance.
 However, it didn’t mean it got any easier.
 On the contrary, it was much colder PLUS steep climb.
 It might look easy but it was actually hard to climb.
 It was slippery, not much space to put your feet and not much place to hold on to.
 While they got changed, I explored a little bit further and it would actually be a greater challenge if we decided to go all in.
 The path was so narrow that I could barely get through, even without my camera and backpack.
 So, we decided to save time and shoot only at the beginning of the gulch.
 Because of the look of this location, we went for a formal look instead of casual as we did on the 2nd day. engagement pictures

 As I said earlier that it was so cold for Judy to withstand, her eyes got so teary that sometimes, it looked like she was crying.
 She made fun out of it, saying that if it gets windy on her wedding day during the ceremony, it would actually look good as if she is so happy that she cries.
 LOL!

-Thank you, Reko & Judy, for flighting me to Utah, picking me up and take care of me throughout the entire engagement trip, letting me focus on documenting your beautiful moments.
+Thank you, Reko & Judy, for flighting me to Utah, picking me up and taking care of me throughout the entire destination engagement trip, letting me focus on documenting your beautiful moments. engagement pictures